higamaya/chrome-web-store/content/_index.md

 ## Who is Higama-ya

 Higama-ya is a business name for me, Mitsunobu Yoneda, a software developer in Japan.
-I am the only one who belongs to Higama-ya, it's called _Bocchi_ :joy: in Japanese.
+I am the only one who belongs to Higama-ya, it's called _Bocchi_ :sob: in Japanese.

 ## Thanks